 Alden Lai is a Sir Arthur Newsholme Scholar and Ph.D. candidate in Health Policy & Management (Organizational Behavior focus) at Johns Hopkins University.
 Driven in applying research to optimize human and organizational performance in knowledge-intensive industries, he has 8 years of global research and consulting experiences in human capital and organizational management across different ecosystems in health care: research institutions, federal governments, state governments, health care systems, and pharmaceutical companies.
 He has received >$500K in individual scholarships and grants during his undergraduate and graduate education, and started his academic career in behavioral medicine.
-He is currently investigating how primary care provider organizations address and improve their safety performance through the perspectives of sensemaking and organizational learning.
+He is currently investigating ways to help health care organizations enhance their safety performance.

 His work has appeared in Journal of Health Communication, Medical Education, BMC Health Services Research, Patient, Education & Counseling, PLOS ONE, and more.
 He has extensive experience in qualitative research.
 At Johns Hopkins, he collaborates with faculty at the Bloomberg School of Public Health and Carey Business School on a variety of quantitative and qualitative research projects related to effective teams, leadership development, health policy, patient safety, and quality improvement.
 He is further involved in executive education as well as teaching doctoral, Master's, and undergraduate students in these topics.